ichiyouji/ichiyouji.github.io/_posts/2019-02-28-stained-glass.markdown

 ## How does it work?

-Basically the way this works is that,
+Basically
-- I created a bunch of layers with background images (set the `background-attachment` to `fixed` so it aligns perfectly on each layer)
+- Create a bunch of layers with background images (set the `background-attachment` to `fixed` so it aligns perfectly on each layer)
 - Style each layer to spread to the full height & width of the container
 - `blur` each layers with `filter`
-- and play around with its `hue-saturation` to give it a dynamic color based on it's background
+- Mpdify each layer's `hue-saturation` to give it a dynamic color effect based on it's background

-Then it took a bunch of CSS `clip-path`s and a bit of time to shape complex polygons one by one on each layer.
+It took a bunch of CSS `clip-path`s and a bit of time to shape complex polygons one by one on each layer.
 But what took longer is deciding what kind of image that goes with it.
-The idea passed my mind, put an image of a wall/window in the front, then put a landscape on the back.
+An idea passed my mind.
+Put an image of a wall/window in the front, then put a landscape on the back.
 I thought "That would be cool", sadly it doesn't.

-I was already halfway done with the shapes, and I can't seem to find a way of putting it on top of an image without it looking off.
+I was already halfway done with the shapes at the time, and I can't seem to find a way of putting it on top of an image without it looking off.
 So I flipped through a bunch of images and found this one to be the one that felt the most satisfying.

-Initially I was thinking of making some symmetrical patterns or a flower garden.
+Initially I was thinking of making a more complex symmetrical patterns.